 Pre-Existing Damage: The insurance company might scour photos posted on your social media page for evidence of prior damage to your home.

 Evidence of Negligence: Insurance companies frequently use claims of neglected maintenance issues as a basis to deny claims.
 Insurers might look for pictures on your social media site that support a claim that your failure to perform ordinary upkeep and repairs caused the damage to your home.

 Improper Repairs: While you are required to perform maintenance on your home, an insurance company might deny your claim if your negligent repairs caused the damage.
 Sometimes homeowners attempt to jerry-rig a repair.
 The insurance company might use photos showing such inadequate repairs as the cause of a loss.

-Ambiguous Statements: If your home is damaged by a hurricane, fire or other peril, this will be a significant life event that you might be expected to talk about on your social media page.
+Online Statements: If your home is damaged by a hurricane, fire or other peril, this will be a significant life event that you might be expected to talk about on your social media page.
 The insurance company will look for statements that compromise your claim.
 The insurer also might twist your statements on social media to undermine your claim.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].